jtc27/EP3-Gaming-BE/README.md

 - I worked with the sound effects.
 I added the **howler** library and learned how to use it.
 We faced multiple problems, with the theme song looping infinitely, to sound effects breaking the program.
 I focused a lot on the useEffect hook in React.

 - I also made the gameplay more dynamic.
 With only a few days left in our deadline, our game was looking like a plain old battle simulator with random attacks and health damage.
-I implemented a **timer** and the **"Don't attack"** feature to put pressure on the player and make things more interesting.
-Although we would have liked to make the game more expansive and detailed, I am pleased with the result.
+I implemented a **timer** and the **"Don't attack!"** feature to put pressure on the player and make things more interesting.
+Although we would have liked to make the game more expansive, I am pleased with the result.